-- Dataset variable-Enter a new name for the dataset variable or use the default name. - Select dataset variable-(Optional) You can select one of the SQL-type variables created in a previous activity to use as the dataset variable. - Connection-Select a connection. - SQL script file-Select a SQL file to use as the driving query.
-After the script executes, the result set of the driving query is stored in the dataset variable. - Click the drop-down list to select a file from the currently open project in the Project Manager.

-- Click to open the SQL file (you just selected) in the Editor where you can modify the SQL.
+- Dataset variable-Enter a new name for the dataset variable or use the default name - Select dataset variable-(Optional) You can select one of the SQL-type variables created in a previous activity to use as the dataset variable. - · Connection-Select a connection. - SQL script file-Select a SQL file to use as the driving query.
+After the script executes, the result set of the driving query is stored in the dataset variable. - Click the drop-down list to select a file from the currently open project in the Project Manager. - Click to browse to and select a SQL file. - Click to open the SQL file (you just selected) in the Editor where you can modify the SQL.